 Don’t forget – this will be an event that must cater for all ages, so make sure you take that into account for food and entertainment.

 You May Also Enjoy 30 Reasons to Know You’re the Mum to a First Communion Child

 If you are a confident cook and want to cater the event yourself, keep it simple.
 Ask for help and do as much as you can before the day.
 You could ask family or friends to bring desserts/salads.
-Don’t be afraid to ask if one of them would come to the house while you are at the church to help get the food set up, as you will have your hands full getting yourself and your child ready during the morning.
+If you have a slow cooker, consider something that would feed a crowd and is easily served – remember, you don’t want anything too finicky or time-consuming when it comes to serving everyone, as you want to enjoy your time with friends and family too.

-#3.
 Tableware & Decorations

-#4.
 Back Up Plans for Wet Weather!

-#6.
 Have Some Fun!

 Remember, this is a special day for you too, so make sure you keep things simple so you can enjoy the party!